We want you to feel comfortable using our website.

 - To comply with a legal or regulatory obligation.

-This Privacy Notice explains in detail what data we process, why, how it is legal and your rights.
+This Privacy Notice explains in detail what personal data we process, why, how it is legal and certain of your rights.

 About Us and this Privacy Notice

-- This Privacy Notice is provided by Nelsons, which is a trading name of A Nelson & Co Limited (" or "we" or "us").
-A company incorporated in England under number 248979 with registered office at Nelsons House, 83 Parkside, Wimbledon, London, SW19 5LP, who is a 'controller' for the purposes of the UK General Data Protection Regulation.
-This Privacy Notice applies to website users, customers, Nelsons' patients, suppliers, participants who enter into competitions or respond to surveys, journalists and social media influencers.
+- This Privacy Notice is provided by Nelsons, which is a trading name of A Nelson & Co Limited (or “we” or “us”).
+A company incorporated in England under number 249879 with registered office at Nelsons House, 83 Parkside, Wimbledon, London, SW19 5LP, who is a ‘controller’ for the purposes of the UK General Data Protection Regulation, and the other applicable privacy legislation.
+This Privacy Notice applies to website users, customers, Nelsons’ practitioners, suppliers, participants who enter into competitions or respond to surveys, journalists and social media influencers.